dvll13/exercise/_notes/typescript.md

 // WORKAROUND (when we are sure that elements are compatible): editingContainer.current.contains(event.target as Node)
 ```

+> It is **not recommended to export** TS package because it could be imported in a JS package and this will cause errors.
 <br/><br/><br/>

 # Type definition file (*.d.ts)